George N. Gillett Jr.: Liverpool F.C.

-Since October 2006, Gillett and fellow American Tom Hicks had been parties interested in a proposed takeover of Liverpool F.C. of the Premier League.
+From October 2006, Gillett and fellow American Tom Hicks had been parties interested in a proposed takeover of Liverpool F.C. of the Premier League.
 In January 2007, Reports stated that Gillett had made another bid for Liverpool.
 On January 31, 2007, Dubai International Capital announced they had pulled out of the deal, giving Gillett the opportunity to buy the club from David Moores.
 On February 2, 2007, Gillett and Hicks reached a deal with the club's board, which was sealed on February 6, thought to be worth in the region of £435 million: £220 million to buy out existing shareholders (including approximately £44.8 million of debt), and £215 million for the new stadium proposed at nearby Stanley Park.
 The Board unanimously recommended that the club's shareholders accept this offer.

 On January 22, 2008, a majority of Liverpool fans, at the game between Liverpool and Aston Villa, protested against Gillett and Hicks' running of the club, urging the pair to sell their shares in Liverpool F.C. to Dubai International Capital (DIC).
 Neither owner, nor their representative Foster Gillett were present at the game.
 Gillett was reportedly targeted by DIC to sell his shares.
-It was reported that he has fallen out with Tom Hicks and in recent months has kept silent over his dealing with the club.
+It was reported that he had fallen out with Tom Hicks and in the recent months kept silent over his dealing with the club.
 On March 7, 2008, it was reported that Gillett had agreed to sell 98 per cent of his Liverpool stock to DIC, but Hicks blocked the sale.
-In an interview on Prime Time Sports in Canada, Gillett revealed that he and his family had received death threats from angry Liverpool fans: "The fans don’t want him [Tom Hicks] to have even one share of my stake in the club, based on what they are sending to me.
+In an interview on Prime Time Sports in Canada, Gillett revealed that he and his family had received death threats from angry Liverpool fans: "The fans don't want him [Tom Hicks] to have even one share of my stake in the club, based on what they are sending to me.
 As a result of that we [my family] have received many phone calls in the middle of the night threatening our lives, death threats.
 A number came to the office and my son, Foster, and daughter-in-law, Lauren, have received them."
-The relationship between Gillett and Hicks broke down some time ago, leading to in-fighting at Anfield.
+The relationship between Gillett and Hicks broke down some time prior to this, wh8ch led to the in-fighting at Anfield.